-Honors Attorneys participate in the OGC-wide Mentor Program and are matched with a senior attorney within OGC Headquarters through the Mentor Program.
-Honors Attorneys are also assigned a point of contact before they arrive at DHS, who will be a current or former Honors Attorney, and an informal mentor at each of their rotation locations.
-Additionally, Honors Attorneys will have access to a network of current and former DHS Honors Attorneys who obtained permanent employment with DHS.
+Honors Attorneys participate in the OGC-wide Mentor Program and are matched with a senior attorney through the Mentor Program.
+Honors Attorneys generally also are assigned an informal mentor at each of their rotation locations.
+Additionally, Honors Attorneys will have access to a network of current and former DHS Honors Attorneys, many of whom obtained permanent employment with DHS at the conclusion of the Honors Attorney Program.

 Only U.S. citizens are eligible for employment in the Honors Attorney Program.